Sytm/waypoints/README.md

 ### Java version

-Java 11 is the minimum required version.
-When Minecraft 1.19 gets released and support for 1.16.5 is dropped, the minimum Java version will be Java 17
+Java 16 is the minimum required version.